 Reduce Long Term Funding Requirements for Building & Asset Projects

 When used appropriately, a replacement plan will actually reduce the long term funding requirements associated with the expenditures of the building and assets.
 Since the replacement plan will break down the funding requirements into easy to follow monthly and annual amounts, a Non-Profit can begin to save for items years in advance with little additional effort and taking advantage of compounding interest on the saving or investment account established.
-We typically see organizations save 15%+ on total required funds when they plan ahead for replacement and repair projects that often range in the hundreds of thousands of dollars; the earlier the funding strategy is implemented the greater the savings to the organization.
+We typically see organizations save 15%+ on total required funds when they plan ahead for replacement and repair projects; the earlier the funding strategy is implemented the greater the savings to the organization.

 Additionally there is a timeline of expenses included in the replacement plan so a facility manager is able to plan well ahead for expected component replacement/repair projects.
 Shutting down areas of a facility can be problematic and costly to an organization; adequate planning by utilizing this timeline of expenses and projected project dates will help to minimize any negative impact on donations, on the staff, volunteers and the organization’s congregation.